GeodeArc/GeoDots/README.md

   <p></p>

-  - 🗃️ Head over the the gh-pages branch, and install the dependencies in the text files labled 'pkg'
+  - 🗃️ Head over the the gh-pages branch, and install the dependencies in the text files labeled 'pkg'

   - 🔶 Go to each config folder in /.config/, and put a config (e.g light alt waybar, GTK hyprland.conf), and move it to the root of that config folder